-Hi, I’m a guy who works for that ink-covered relic called a “newspaper,” which you probably haven’t bothered to read if you’re my age or younger.
+Hi, I’m a guy who works for that ink-covered relic called a “newspaper,” which you probably haven’t bothered to read lately.

 That’s too bad.
 Because as stodgy as newspapers can be, there are days when they live up to their promise and show us what’s really going on in the world.

 This blog isn’t just about me — it’s about investigative journalism, and how we can keep it alive in a time of slashed newsroom budgets.
-I often blog about the excellent work of my colleagues at the San Antonio Express-News, the city’s daily newspaper, and tools that help anyone become a better storyteller.
-I pay for all the products in my reviews, and to defray those costs I use Google ads and affiliate links from Amazon.
+I often blog about the excellent work of my colleagues at the San Antonio Express-News, the city’s daily newspaper, and tools that can help anyone become a better storyteller.

 Newspapers don’t hold a monopoly on strong journalism.
 Blogs, TV, radio, magazines and nonprofit groups are all doing outstanding work and I highlight their efforts, too.